Axiom Industries

 ideologyThe Marrow Ledger operates on a philosophy they call Obligate Reciprocity — the belief that survival is not charity, and care is not a gift but a structural debt that circulates through communities rather than upward to institutions.
 They reject the tiered citizenship model not through political manifesto but through practice: a Tier Four resident and a stateless augment receive identical access to Ledger resources based solely on documented need and documented contribution over time.
 They are deeply suspicious of ideological purity, having watched too many mutual aid networks collapse into internal faction warfare.
 Their founding principle is pragmatic: if the ledger balances, the community survives.
 Debt, in the Ledger's framework, is not shame — it is the record of a relationship that has not yet resolved.

-territoryPrimarily the Shelf and Substation Null, with active courier routes through the Laceworks and Old Harbor.
+territoryPrimarily the Gray Zone and Substation Null, with active courier routes through the Laceworks and Old Harbor.
 Medical suites rotate through unlicensed spaces across these districts.
 Peripheral contact nodes exist in the Circuit's undermarket and in the residential underbelly of Vantage Meridian Corporate Campus where contract service workers live in semi-legal dormitory arrangements.

 leadershipThe Marrow Ledger has no named leadership and actively resists the formation of permanent authority.
 Internal coordination is managed by a rotating body of twelve individuals called Carriers — not a title of power but a functional designation for those currently responsible for maintaining and routing the physical ledgers.
 Carriers serve for no more than four months before rotating out.
 Two figures have achieved informal legendary status within the network: a medtech known only as Cassock, who performed the first mobile neural augmentation correction surgery in a Substation Null crawlspace and has since trained over forty practitioners, and a former TESSERA CORPONATION data architect who goes by the working name Residue, who designed the Ledger's cipher notation system and continues to maintain its counter-surveillance protocols.